PZ007/STM32/IAP/README.md

 <h3>Notes</h3>
 <ul>
-<li>The Flash sectors between the lowest 8KiB memory area (for the IAP) and the 4th sector (counting starts at 0) can be used for domain application's configuration and EEPROM emulation.</li>
+<li>The Flash sectors between the lowest 8KiB memory area (for the IAP) and sector 4 (counting starts at 0) can be used for domain application's configuration and EEPROM emulation.</li>
 <li>Terminal programs that support the YMODEM protocol: minicom on Linux, TeraTerm on windows</li>
 <li>The YMODEM protocol has been chosen because:
 <ul>